dgatf/usb_library_rp2040/README.md

 - No USB host.
 If needed USB host, use Tinyusb library.
 - USB classes not implemented.
 Implement the class yourself or use Tinyusb lbrary.
-- Isochronous packet size 1024 cant be used, as maximum size for RP2040 is 1023.
-This is a HW limitation (issue?).

 ## Usage